KamilLelonek/yaml-elixir/README.md

 """
 ```

-Use the `a` sigil modifier to turn on atom values from yaml:
+Use the `a` sigil modifier to turn on atom values from YAML:

 ```elixir
 ~y":answer: yes"a